Travelport-Ukraine/tcp-api-docs/faq.md

 Short answer: yes, you can build it on your side by calling methods of our API, but you better shouldn't do this.

 A _flat files_ is an outdated approach which is still used by some data providers who afraid or can not handle massive request form clients.
 This is why they ready to answer you only twice a day \(or each hour\) with with big spreadsheet.
 The biggest issue with such files is they become outdated once you downloaded it.
 Even if you will download updated flat file each hour during following 60 minutes we will receive more then 10 000 000 new search results and until you'll download new version of file you'll be absolutely not aware of this updates.
 You'll get them only 60 minutes later.
-This approach is seriously harms book ability because you'll be always trying to do a bookings based on outdated information which means that some booking classes could be already unavailable.
+This approach is seriously harms bookability because you'll be always trying to do a bookings based on outdated information which means that some booking classes could be already unavailable.

 But it despite all said above you still want to build a flat file for 1000 O&D with 20 flight dates combinations for each O&D you can easily do it by sending us 20 000 [Cache API](https://docs.travelcloudpro.eu/cached-api.html) requests \(if you need all proposals for each request\) or 1000 [Fly From-To RT API](https://docs.travelcloudpro.eu/fly-from-to-api/fly-from-to-rt-api.html) requests \(if only cheapest direct & cheapest connected options is enough for you\).
 If you'll have for example 20 RPS \(Request per second\) capacity you can receive 1000 results in 1000/20 = 50 seconds, so about a minute would be enough for you to build such file.
 When you'll need to update it you can do it again.
 You can execute this procedure however often you like.
 We are ready to process literally any number of simultaneous incoming request.